evroon/titan/README.md

   - Terrain heightmap editing on GPU

 # Building
 Building has been tested on Linux.
-Windows and Mac OS X is not supported at the moment.
+Windows and Mac OS X are not supported at the moment.

 ## Linux
 Building on Linux is possible using CMake.
 First, make sure that the above libraries are installed.
 On Debian-based systems, this command can be used: